Terms and Conditions

-5.2 The remainder of the travel sum must be in possession of the booking office no later than one month before the day of departure.
+5.2 The remainder of the travel sum must have the booking office no later than one month before the day of departure.
 The traveller will be in default if payment is not made on time.
-If the traveller does not pay on time, the travel organiser will send the traveller a payment reminder at no charge.
+If the traveller does not pay on time, the travel organiser will send a payment reminder at no charge.
 If payment has still not been made by that time, the contract will be deemed to have been cancelled on the day of default.
 The travel organiser is entitled to charge the cancellation costs owed in this context.
 In such cases, the cancellation fee will be deducted from the amounts already paid.

 6. If the contract is realised less than six weeks before the departure date, the entire travel sum must be paid immediately, in full.

-7. In the case of a booking via the internet, the travel agent will structure the booking process in such a way that the traveller is informed before the acceptance that he/she is entering into a contract.
+7. In the case of a booking via the internet, the travel agent will structure the booking process so that the traveller is informed before the acceptance that they are entering into a contract.
 This contract binds the traveller from the moment the travel agent confirms the booking.

 8. A traveller who does not comply with a financial obligation to the travel organiser in good time will owe the statutory interest rate on the remaining amount owed.
 The traveller will also be required to reimburse any collection costs reasonably incurred by the travel organiser.
 These amounts will be a maximum of 15% of travel sums up to €2,500, 10% of the subsequent €2,500 and 5% of the next €5,000.

-9. “The company’s” is not responsible for any promises made by his/her staff and/or third parties unless such promises are confirmed subsequently in writing.
+9. “The company’s” is not responsible for any promises made by their staff and third parties unless such contracts are confirmed subsequently in writing.